dimxy/doc-dev/first-cc-heir.md

             if (blockHeight > maxBlockHeight) {

 ```
-Now check if this tx was owner's activity:
+Now check if this tx was the owner's activity:
-verify if the tx was signed with owner's pubkey using cc sdk function:
+use pair of cc sdk functions that walk through vin array and find if the tx was signed with the owner's pubkey:
 ```
-                bool isOwnerTx = false;
-                for (auto vin : vintx.vin)
-                    if( ownerPubkey == check_signing_pubkey(vin.scriptSig) )
-                        isOwnerTx = true;
+                if (TotalPubkeyNormalInputs(vintx, ownerPubkey) > 0 || TotalPubkeyCCInputs(vintx, ownerPubkey) > 0) {
 ```
-Reset the lastest txid to this txid if this is owner's activity:
+Reset the lastest txid to this current txid if this tx is owner's activity,
+set the flag from the tx opretun:
 ```
-                if (isOwnerTx) {
+                    latesttxid = it->first.txhash;
 		    hasHeirSpendingBegun = flagopret;
                     maxBlockHeight = blockHeight;
-                    latesttxid = it->first.txhash;
                 }
             }
         }